TRELIStoolkit/TRELIStoolkit.github.io/projects.md

 ![Images from of the Grad WINGS cohort](assets/images/GradWINGS.PNG)

 A total of 11 women took part in the workshop virtually (January & April 2023) and in-person at the AAG in Denver, CO 2023.
 The participants were at different points in their graduate studies and a mixture of first-generation students, BIPOC participants, and those born outside the United States; and sometimes a combination of all these.
 Together they formed a support network expanding the original TRELIS mission.
-This project was lead by Drs.
+This project was led by Drs.
 Seda Şalap-Ayça, Marcela Suarez, and Florencia Sangermano.

+### Geospatial Science Leaders of Tomorrow

+The number of women in the geospatial industry are low (30%) and the numbers are even lower in leadership positions.
+In 2018 and 2019, Drs.
+Justine Blanford and Jane Read conducted [workshops](https://sites.google.com/g.syr.edu/trelis-psu-su/home) to identify challenges women currently face in our universities, and provide recommendations to retain women leaders in the geospatial sciences through active engagement and building of peer-mentorship networks within departments and also across the university and between universities.

+The objectives of the workshops were to build a TRELIS network within and between PSU, SU, Cornell, SUNY-ESF, SUNY-Buffalo, and other regional institutions of higher education, by providing an opportunity for career coaching that will enable women to build a network of mentors and peers.
+The interactive workshops addressed themes discussed during the 2018 TRELIS workshop in Madison, WI, including: Work-Life Integration, Career Trajectories & Leadership, Mentoring & Coaching, Communication & Language, and Obstacles, Conflicts & Solutions.
+The workshops were designed to provide a ‘safe place’ to foster discussions and to bring together women faculty in the geospatial sciences from each institution.

 [back](./)